Tamari

 Health Benefits

-- Lower in sodium compared to traditional soy sauce, supporting heart health.
+- Lower sodium content compared to traditional soy sauce, aiding in heart health and blood pressure management.

 Substitutes